MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-saveasexcel-method.md

 ---
-title: "Report.SaveAsExcel(String) Method"
+title: "Report.SaveAsExcel(Text) Method"
-description: "Saves a report on the computer that is running the server as a Microsoft Excel (.xls) workbook." ms.author: solsen ms.custom: na ms.date: 03/17/2022 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: reference ms.service: "dynamics365-business-central"
+description: "Saves a report on the computer that is running the server as a Microsoft Excel (.xls) workbook." ms.author: solsen ms.custom: na ms.date: 03/24/2022 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: reference
 author: SusanneWindfeldPedersen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# Report.SaveAsExcel(String) Method
+# Report.SaveAsExcel(Text) Method
 > **Version**: _Available or changed with runtime version 1.0._

 Saves a report on the computer that is running the server as a Microsoft Excel (.xls) workbook.